-This statement reflects pre and anti-liberal European thinking rather than that of our Founders, who would have had none of it.
+This disturbing statement reflects pre and anti-liberal European thinking rather than that of our Founders, who would have had none of it.
 They would have inclined instead towards Thomas Paine’s observation, written in response to English lawlessness before the Revolution “Let a day be solemnly set apart for proclaiming . . . that in America, THE LAW IS KING.
 For as in absolute governments the king is law, so in free countries the law ought to be king; and there ought to be no other.”
 What remains of our freedom exists today because Americans at the time generally agreed with Paine.

 For Madison and the other Founders, government is not sovereign the American people are.
 Government is their trustee.
 But Neoconservatives like Mansfield explicitly conceive government to be the people’s master.
 They describe the state as a stern, competent and ultimately benevolent master, but our master nonetheless..

 Mansfield correctly argues the President was intended to provide “energy” in the execution of his office.
 That is why the Founders rejected a plural executive as too indecisive and difficult to hold responsible for its decisions.
 But Mansfield then writes: